Coordinated Universal Time: Time zones

-Time zones are usually defined as differing from UTC by an integer number of hours, although the laws of each jurisdiction would have to be consulted if sub-second accuracy was required.
-Several jurisdictions have established time zones that differ by an odd integer number of half-hours or quarter-hours from UT1 or UTC.
+Time zones are usually defined as differing from UTC by an integer number of hours, although the laws of each jurisdiction would have to be consulted if sub-second accuracy were required.
+Several jurisdictions have established time zones that differ by an odd number of half-hours or quarter-hours from UT1 or UTC.

 Current civil time in a particular time zone can be determined by adding or subtracting the number of hours and minutes specified by the UTC offset, which ranges from UTC−12:00 in the west to UTC+14:00 in the east (see List of UTC offsets).

 The time zone using UTC is sometimes denoted UTC+00:00 or by the letter Z—a reference to the equivalent nautical time zone (GMT), which has been denoted by a Z since about 1950.
 Time zones were identified by successive letters of the alphabet and the Greenwich time zone was marked by a Z as it was the point of origin.
 The letter also refers to the "zone description" of zero hours, which has been used since 1920 (see time zone history).
 Since the NATO phonetic alphabet word for Z is "Zulu", UTC is sometimes known as "Zulu time".
 This is especially true in aviation, where "Zulu" is the universal standard.
 This ensures that all pilots, regardless of location, are using the same 24-hour clock, thus avoiding confusion when flying between time zones.
 See the list of military time zones for letters used in addition to Z in qualifying time zones other than Greenwich.

 On electronic devices which only allow the time zone to be configured using maps or city names, UTC can be selected indirectly by selecting cities such as Accra in Ghana or Reykjavík in Iceland as they are always on UTC and do not currently use daylight saving time (which Greenwich and London do, and so could be a source of error).